vaibhavbaweja7/vaibhavbaweja7/README.md

 I am a first year Masters of Computer Applications student from BVICAM,IP university,Delhi. 🎓

-* 🕸️My primary areas of interest are Web Development aand Data Science.
+* 🕸️My primary areas of interest are Web Development and Data Science.
 * 👨‍💻I have done internship at INMAS,DRDO where I developed deep learning models on EEG data using BCI.
 * ⚡I have done multiple projects in deep learning,machine learning and web development.
 * 🌱I am currently brushing up my skills in Javascript and plan to learn React.